BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than four thousand construction, architectural, and engineering related expert designations, the Lowndesville, South Carolina Construction Expert Directory delivers a wide range of trial support and consulting services to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides construction claims investigation and expert services to the construction industry's leading builders and developers, legal professionals, and owners, as well as a variety of state and local government agencies.
-In connection with regional assets which comprise registered architects, professional engineers, licensed general and specialty contractors, the firm brings national experience and local capabilities to Lowndesville and the surrounding areas.
+With over four thousand general contracting and design related expert designations, the Lowndesville, South Carolina Construction Expert Directory provides a wide range of trial support and construction consulting services to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides building claims investigation, testimony, and support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
+Utilizing in house resources which include licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the firm brings specialized expertise and local capabilities to the Lowndesville region.

 Construction Expert Witness News & Info